 If the parents were not married when the child was born, legally the child has only one parent: the mother, until the paternity is legally established.

 In case of adoption, the child has the same rights as if he or she were the natural child of the adoptive parents.
 Both of the adoptive parents will share custody for an adopted child until he or she is no longer a minor.
+Besides this, if you are seeking information about how to move to Hungary, the services of our lawyers are at your disposal.
+Hungary’s attractiveness to visitors is mostly due to its low cost of living.
+Because Hungarians now have limited purchasing capacity, there is hardly any demand for pricey items.
+Particularly, real estate is reasonably priced and accessible to overseas buyers.

 According to law, the term of child placement refers to the household of one of the parents with which the child will be placed.
 The parent that will take care of the child can be established through an agreement or through a judicial decision.
 The chosen parent will have custody of the child.
 However, the parent with whom the child is placed does not have full parental custody.
 The other parent can also contribute on fundamental issues and decisions that concern the child’s life.